 In today’s article, I’ll explore different types of water filters.
 It isn’t as simple as just buying a water filter pitcher and calling it done; each type of filter, even within individual brands, only reduces or removes certain contaminants.

-Remember, check the Environmental Working Group’s tap water database first to find out what’s in your water (link under Additional Resources below).
+Remember, check the Environmental Working Group’s tap water database first to find out what’s in your water.
+I’ve included that link and additional links under Additional Resources below to help you figure out the best water filtration system for your family and situation.

 Water Filtration Types